Kuuuube/kanjigrid/README.md

 - Saving and resetting settings can now be done in the setup window.

+- Added option to find kanji on clipboard while in grid.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.